 The Professional Experience Placements Team consists of Clinical Placement Officers and Professional Experience staff in Toowoomba and Ipswich.
-This team allocates the clinical placements and can help you with any questions or problems about preparing for and attending a clinical placement.
-You can contact staff face-to-face, or via phone or email.
-Nursing students enrolled through Geraldton Universities Centre can contact either the Geraldton campus for assistance or the Toowoomba campus.
-External students, please contact the Toowoomba campus.
+This Team allocates the clinical placements and can help you with any questions or problems about preparing for and attending a clinical placement.
+You can contact iConnect or our Team via online chat through our website, phone, or email.
+Nursing students enrolled through Geraldton Universities Centre can contact either the Geraldton campus for assistance or the Toowoomba/Ipswich team.